tshakalekholoane/bat/README.md

     bat -- battery management utility for Linux laptops

 SYNOPSIS
-    bat [-chprst] [-t num]
+    bat [-hv]

-DESCRIPTION
-    The following options are available:

-    -c, --capacity
-        Print the current battery level.
+        [--help] [--version]
+        <command> [<arg>]

+OPTIONS
     -h, --help
         Print this help document.

-    -p, --persist
+    -v, --version
+        Display version information and exit.

+COMMANDS
+    capacity
+        Print the current battery level.

+    persist
         Persist the current threshold between restarts.

-    -r, --reset
+    reset
         Undoes the persistence setting of the charging threshold between restarts.

-    -s, --status
+    status
         Print the charging status.

-    -t, --threshold num
+    threshold num
         Print the current charging threshold limit.

-        If num is specified, which should be a value between 1 and 100, this will set a new charging threshold limit.
+        If num is specified--which should be a value between 1 and 100--this will set a new charging threshold limit.
-    -v, --version
-        Display version information and exit.
 ```

 ## About